geigerzaehler/beets-check/README.md

 ### Usage with `import`

-Since, it would be tedious to run `check -a` every time you import new music into beets, *beets-check* will do this for you automatically.
-The plugin hooks into the importer and after a tracks has been added to the database and all tracks have been written it will add a checksum for that file.
-It will also check the file integrity and ask you to confirm importing corrupt files.
+Since it would be tedious to run `check -a` every time you import new music into beets, *beets-check* will add checksum automatically.
+Before an album or track is imported an integrity check is run.
+If the check fails beets will ask you to confirm the import.

 ```
 $ beet import 'Abbey Road'